 - 1. Demonstrate that it has robust internal program development and quality assurance processes in place including: - a) Sound and appropriate policies and/or procedures for developing and approving high quality degree programs, which include rigorous governance approval processes, a mechanism for internal and external peer review, a record of submitting to CAQC quality program proposals and successful implementation of new degree programs. - b) A record of cyclical reviews with results having been found satisfactory by Council based on an institutionally appropriate degree program cyclical review policy and procedures.
-This will include demonstrated capacity to produce a reflective self-study, select appropriate external expert reviewers, respond effectively to the external review, and develop and implement and monitor a sound and accountable action plan. - c) In addition to cyclical reviews, other ongoing program review processes (e.g., annual reviews, curricular reviews) resulting in a record of continuous improvement in curriculum, pedagogy, scholarly activity and other aspects of degree programs. - d) Rigorous evaluation policies and procedures for faculty and instructional staff that support a culture of a robust commitment to teaching and learning effectiveness and scholarly activity - 2.
-Have a record of CAQC or PCAB comprehensive evaluations having been found satisfactory by Council.
+This will include demonstrated capacity to produce a reflective self-study, select appropriate external expert reviewers, respond effectively to the external review, and develop and implement and monitor a sound and accountable action plan. - c) In addition to cyclical reviews, other ongoing program review processes (e.g., annual reviews, curricular reviews) resulting in a record of continuous improvement in curriculum, pedagogy, scholarly activity and other aspects of degree programs. - d) Rigorous evaluation policies and procedures for faculty and instructional staff that support a culture of a robust commitment to teaching and learning effectiveness and scholarly activity. - e) A forward looking strategic process for program and organizational assessment, informed by appropriate self-studies and advice offered by external expert reviewers.